rocket7642/CSS143B/homework/homework2/problem_2/readme.md

 - boolean push(int v) : add an integer v onto the top stack, and return a boolean indicating whether push was successful
 - boolean pop() : remove an integer from the top of the stack, and return a boolean indicating whether pop was successful
-- int peek() : return the value at the top of the stack
+- StackElement peek() : return the value at the top of the stack

 ### The ArrayStack Class (10pt)